mnneeltakemail2/testNeel3/neel-client/assets-management/reissuable-nonreissuable.md

 # How to change a reissuable token to non-reissuable

-Open up your Waves wallet.
+Open up your Neel wallet.

 Go to the **Portfolio**.